 I have to say I’m looking forward to returning back to my usual yogurt and museli tomorrow, and chilling the heck out with the food.

-iiiin other news: I made salted caramel filled molten chocolate cakes (YES) for a post on Joanna’s blog A Cup of Jo, and I also be posting the recipe on here.
+iiiin other news: I made salted caramel filled molten chocolate cakes (YES).
 I’ve got step-by-step photos for the whole thang (you are so organised Izy!
 Why yes, thank you kind…Izy..).

 You can probably tell that as well as my body being akin to a food bean-bag right now, my brain is also just a big mass of ‘blahhhhhhhhhhhh’ , so if I try to type much more, I think it’ll end up more like a keyboard smash than actual words.
 So I’ll just let the pictures do the talking..or typing – and as a picture is worth 1000 words, get ready for a nice long picture essay.